rob550-docs/rob550-docs.github.io/docs/student-guide/mbot-classic-assemly.md

     | M2 x 12mm screw          |2 |
     | Caster housing           |1 |

     Gather all required components and assemble them as depicted in the images below.
-Though the second and third images only show one spacer there, you need to stack the two spacers one on top of another during your assembly.
+Though the second and third images only show one spacer there, you need to stack both spacers one on top of another during your assembly in order to match the height of the wheels.

     <div class="popup-gallery">
         <a href="/assets/images/assembly/bottomPlate/caster1_1.jpg" title="Mount caster 1"><img src="/assets/images/assembly/bottomPlate/caster1_1.jpg" width="200" height="200"></a>